damirkusar/starter_netCore/README.md

 It also includes a starting point with a login mechanism and auto logout when token expires.
 It also uses scss instead of css.

+Localization is also included with the following librarie: [angular2localization](https://github.com/robisim74/angular2localization)

 Here is Steve Sanderson´s [README](https://github.com/damirkusar/Angular2CoreSeed/blob/master/Angular2Core/README.md) of the template.